Religious naturalism: History

-Due to the high importance placed on nature, some religious naturalists have a strong sense of stewardship for the Earth.
-Luther College professor Loyal Rue has written:

-Religious naturalists will be known for their reverence and awe before Nature, their love for Nature and natural forms, their sympathy for all living things, their guilt for enlarging the ecological footprints, their pride in reducing them, their sense of gratitude directed towards the matrix of life, their contempt for those who abstract themselves from natural values, and their solidarity with those who link their self-esteem to sustainable living.

 Varieties

 The literature related to religious naturalism includes many variations in conceptual framing.
 This reflects individual takes on various issues, to some extent various schools of thought, such as basic naturalism, religious humanism, pantheism, panentheism, and spiritual naturalism that have had time on the conceptual stage, and to some extent differing ways of characterizing Nature.

 The current discussion often relates to the issue of whether belief in a God or God-language and associated concepts have any place in a framework that treats the physical universe as its essential frame of reference and the methods of science as providing the preeminent means for determining what Nature is.
 There are at least three varieties of religious naturalism, and three similar but somewhat different ways to categorize them.
 They are: